jysuarezibarra/CenoMorph-PF/README.md

-# Cenozoic Planktonic Foraminifera Morphology Database

-A growing, open repository of (semi)landmark configurations, classification models, and code for the geometric-morphometric analysis of Cenozoic planktonic foraminifera.

-The database is designed to **grow taxon by taxon**.
-Each contribution adds a reference set of digitised specimens, a documented landmark scheme, and (where available) a trained classifier, so that the morphology of additional species and genera can be added over time under a consistent protocol.
+# CenoMorph-PF

+A reproducible geometric-morphometric reference database and classifier for the *Globigerinoides ruber* complex (*albus* and *ruber*)–*G. elongatus*.
+It provides the curated landmark reference set, a trained discriminant model, and the R code to classify new specimens from a 16-landmark configuration of the umbilical view.

-> **Status:** v1 — *Globigerinoides ruber* (*albus* and *ruber*) – *G. elongatus*
+> **Status:** v1 — *Globigerinoides ruber* complex (*albus* and *ruber*) – *G. elongatus*,
-> (Suárez-Ibarra et al., submitted).
-Further taxa in progress.
-Previous studies
+> Late Quaternary (Suárez-Ibarra et al., submitted).
-> to upload after agreement.

 ---

 ## What's in this release

-The first module operationalises the revised taxonomy of the *G. ruber*–*G. elongatus* into a fast, reproducible discriminant and comparative tool.
-It distinguishes *G. elongatus* from *G. ruber* (pooled *albus* + *ruber*) from a 16-(semi)landmark configuration of the umbilical view, with a leave-one-out accuracy of ~85.6%.
+This release operationalises the revised taxonomy of the *G. ruber* complex–*G. elongatus* into a fast, reproducible discriminant and comparative tool.
+It distinguishes *G. ruber* complex (pooled *albus* + *ruber*) from *G. elongatus* from a 16-landmark configuration of the umbilical view, with a leave-one-out accuracy of ~85.6%, based on predominantly Late Quaternary specimens, including genetic ground-truthing classification.

 ## Repository structure